photo-cli/photo-cli/README.md

 ### Input Path ( -i, --input )

-Optional use for `copy`, `info` verb.
+Optional use for `copy`, `archive`, `info` verb.
 Must be used on `address` verb.
 File system path to read & copy photos from.
 If not given, the current executing folder will be used.
 There will be no modification on input path.

 ### Output Path ( -o, --output )

-Must be used on `copy`, `info` verbs.
+Must be used on `copy`, `archive`, `info` verbs.
 File system path to write output.
 For `copy`, new folder hierarchy created on that location with new file names.
 It will create folder if not exists.
 For `info`, report csv file path to write.

 ### Folder Process Type ( -f, --process-type )